yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 care about you personally.
 That's a skill you can't buy; you have to earn it.
 And it's crucial in a distributed team.

+{% quote It is a must-have instrument for any modern software developer, no matter what your programming language, your age, your project, or your professional level are. %}

 **How to Deal With Morons**.
 You know what to do with them in the office, but on the Internet, they are much more aggressive and offensive.
 And there are many of them.
 You need